Mhaiyang/mirror/README.md

 ![mirror_detector](assets/demo.png)

 ## Change Log
+2018/5/8    training on the server. **But there still have an error when validaition batch size is two. one is ok.**
+            Saving new image _tf1.7.0-keras2.1.6-gpu:9.0-cudnn7.0.5-devel-ubuntu16.04_

 2018/5/7    test_mirror.py is ok, add author information template.

 2018/5/6    add move.py, transform label.png to label8.png, mirror.py is ok, train network is ok.